gvergnaud/ts-pattern/README.md

 # TS Pattern

-The Pattern Matching library for TypeScript you have been missing.
+A complete Pattern Matching library for TypeScript with great type inference.

 ## What is Pattern Matching?

 Pattern Matching is a technique coming from Functional Programming languages to declaratively write conditional code branches based on the structure of one or several values.
-It is a well proven technique, much more powerful and much less verbose than imperative alternatives (if/else/switch statements) especially when branching on several values.
+It is a well proven technique, much more powerful and much less verbose than imperative alternatives (if/else/switch statements) especially when branching on complex data structures or on several values.

 Pattern Matching is implemented in Elixir, Rust, Haskell, Swift and many other languages.
 There is [a tc39 proposal](https://github.com/tc39/proposal-pattern-matching) to add Pattern Matching to the EcmaScript specification, but it is still in stage 1 and isn't likely to land before several years (if ever).
 Lukily, pattern matching can be implemented in userland. `ts-pattern` Provides a typesafe pattern matching implementation that you can start using today.

 ## Features

-- Supports every data structure you use: objects, arrays, tuples, Sets, Maps, and all primitive types.
+- Supports **every data structure** you use: objects, arrays, tuples, Sets, Maps, and all primitive types.
-- Typesafe, with great type inference.
+- **Typesafe**, with great type inference.
-- Catch all (`__`) and type specific wild cards support.
+- Supports catch all (`__`) and type specific **wildcards**.
 - Supports `when(<predicate>)` and `not(<pattern>)` patterns for complexe cases.
 - Supports properties selection, via the `select(<name>)` function.
-- Tiny bundle footprint (1kb).
+- Tiny bundle footprint (**only 1kb**).

 ## Installation